azat-co/node-react/slides/react/react.md

 # Workshop: Timer

 1. Move `Timer` and `Button` to separate files
+1. Create a pause and resume buttons (could be one button as a toggle)
+1. Create a reset button (separate component)
 1. Create a custom timer with an input field (separate component)
 1. Change to minutes, not seconds